Asymmetric Number Partitioning with Splitting and Interval Targets: Technical Details and Omitted Proofs

-so machine $i$ is still not almost-full.
-So by \eqref{prop:no-1-almost-full}, machines $1$ and $2$ must remain almost-full, and we can repeat the argument.
-Each move decreases the total length of jobs at machines $1,2$, so the process must end. \end{proof}
+so bin $i$ is still not almost-full.
+So by \ref{prop:no-1-almost-full}, bins $1$ and $2$ must remain almost-full, and we can repeat the argument.
+Each move decreases the sum of the items at bins $1,2$, so the process must end. \end{proof}

-\begin{proof}[\textbf{Proof of \Cref{lem:structure}, property \eqref{prop:litems}}]
+\begin{proof}[\textbf{Proof of \Cref{lem:structure}, property \ref{prop:litems}}]

-By definition of almost-full, the total length of jobs at machine $i$ is at least:
+By definition of almost-full, the sum of the items in bin $i$ is at least: